Mtang000/100-Days-of-AI-Engineering./README.md

 Its functuion is nothing just it just take random data and predicts.
 Weak point :
   Its predicts are just random because of random data inputted,
 i just wanted to create a torch model, hence this is what i spend my day on.

+*Day 4 - Just trying to get the hang of new fuctions.
+The codes main purposes is to utilize the "nn.Module" function properly.
+  Weak point :
+    It technically dont have any weak points its just unfinished.